Sarah Sanders plans memoir about her time as Trump's press secretary; release set for late 2020

 George White, editor-in-chief of St. Martin’s Press, added that the book “will offer a truly unique perspective on the most important issues, events, and both public and behind-the-scenes conversations inside the White House.”

 Sanders worked on Trump’s presidential campaign before succeeding Sean Spicer as White House press secretary in July 2017.
-During her tenure, she was known for her contentious relationship with the Whites House press corps and eventually ended the decades-old tradition of formal daily White House press briefings, instead arranging for Trump to address reporters himself, the New York Times reported.
+During her tenure, she was known for her contentious relationship with the White House press corps and eventually ended the decades-old tradition of formal daily White House press briefings, instead arranging for Trump to address reporters himself, the New York Times reported.

 She stepped down from the role in June, and Stephanie Grisham was named to take her place.
 Announcing her departure, Trump tweeted that Sanders was “a very special person with extraordinary talents.”
 “We’ve been through a lot together.
 She’s tough and she’s good,” Trump said on stage at a separate White House event.
 Trump also called her a “warrior” and encouraged her to run for governor in Arkansas in 2022, a position once held by her father, Mike Huckabee.